MiamiOH-CSE274/Interactive-Debugging/README.md

 Fix the bug by deleting the stray semi-colon.
 Then, re-build and re-run the program, to generate a new triangle.html.
 Look at it, and see how it looks.

-* 7.a) What problems were fixed in the preceding steps?
-What errors can we see now?
+* 7.a) We fixed the loop not running correctly, and now the array is filled with spaces.

 Step 8
 ------